How to Start a Business?

 Use this contract to allow a third party to use your brand, trademark, and operational model to establish a franchised business that will be associated with yours.

-A document such as this can be used when determining the causes of problems and subsequent identification of suitable solutions.
+This document can be used when determining the causes of problems and subsequent identification of suitable solutions.

 This document is a way for a startup business to assess all of the costs necessary to open their business based on income and expenses.